 The singing vole can be found in Alaska and the northwestern regions of Canada.

-Their name comes from a vocalization which is used as a warning.
-The sound is a trill that is high-pitched.
+Their name comes from a vocalization that is used as a warning.
+The sound is a high-pitched trill.
 The warning call is usually given by one singing vole from just inside the entrance to its burrow.